Dear Friends and Relatives: Christmas, 2003

 In August, my good friend Robert Oggy and I joined 10 other pretend cowboys in mid-life crisis in leading a string of pack-horses into the mountains surrounding the Oldman River headwaters in southwestern Alberta.
 This 5-day trip was a scouting mission for me, as I hope to make the Father-Daughter trip with the same outfit a yearly event with Katherine, (Mommy doesn’t ‘do’ horses).
 The scenery and fellowship were wonderful, but best of all was becoming versed in how to saddle, pack and ride horses properly.
 What a thrill to have a responsive, trustworthy and energetic horse beneath you, instead of the plodding trail-bred type.
 The outfit is Blue Bronna Wilderness Camp of Three Hills, Alberta, and we hope to have a continuing support and participation in their ministry.

 The Indiana Paukert phase of my career continues, as I continue to travel with some regularity to places that I can make sound dangerous and exotic; this year Bogotá, and Cartagena, Colombia and Caracas, Venezuela.
 What to say about these places?
 I could try to impress you all with my bravado (or stupidity) for traveling to places where you have to be sniffed by dogs trained to detect explosives every time you enter a public building.
 I could tell you about how two muscular men with guns stand outside our restaurant while we dine each night to protect us.
 I could tell you how in the past there was reputed to be a pricelist for the kidnap value of foreign executives (I got a copy, I’m listed at $4.93).
+Certainly most distressing was when a car bomb nearly leveled my hotel in February, one week after I checked out, killing 36 people.
+That’ll make you think twice.
 But our stays in-country are never more than a few days and have thus far consisted of nothing more than boring partner meetings and a couple nights in a nice hotel, all the while being very well protected by our crack security boys.
 Risk is always hard to objectively assess.
 The last time I was in Houston the cabbie hit 90 mph on the EastTex Freeway heading into downtown and I suspect I was in greater danger there than I ever have been in Colombia.
 Anyway, please don’t mention to my parents what I do.
 They still think I am de-activate landmines for a living.

 Bogotá lies at an elevation of 8,500 feet right up against the western flank of a pretty, tree-covered mountain range.
 Although there are terrible slums in some areas, the parts of Bogotá I get to see are as modern and clean as many cities in North America.
 It is a wealthy city by Latin American standards, which is surprising since an undeclared civil war has been raging there for the last 4 decades.
 Weather-wise, every day is springtime or about 75°F. Cartagena on the other hand is located on the Caribbean and is a rather strange mixture of tropical tourist paradise, container port and oil refinery.
 Someone decided it would be a nice place to have a conference and so I got to present a technical paper there for the VIII Simposio Bolivariano.
 Most of the time I spent pacing around in my hotel room trying to get both the English and Spanish portions of my talk straight, but we did get to head out on a boat one day and go snorkeling in the nearby Rosario Islands.
 (Snorkeling was invented so sharks could have a chance to taste what poor swimmers taste like).
 Our focus in Latin America is expanding, initially to Perú, and I’m hoping to spend more time there and less time in Colombia in the coming year.